-Our meetings are free and open to the public.
-We always welcome guests!
-Our chapter hosts monthly meetings featuring speakers from nature-related professions who present science-based programs on topics important to the Texas Hill Country.
-Our meeting are always interesting and informative – bring a pen and take notes, there’s always something to learn.
+Please join us for our monthly meeting.
+Our chapter meetings are free and the public is invited.
+We encourage and welcome guests!
+We feature speakers from nature-related professions who present science-based programs on topics important to the Texas Hill Country.
+Our meetings are interesting and informative – there’s always something to learn.

 View UGRA Lecture Hall, Kerrville Tx in a larger map

 - 23 July – Pond Management, Dr. Michael Masser, Aquatic Ecology Extension Specialist, Texas A&M AgriLife Extension

 - September – TBD — Monica Morrison for Texas Native Cats